blokk-studio/HLiquity/README.md

 `CommunityIssuance.sol` - This contract handles the issuance of HLQT tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 32 million HLQT - the “community issuance” supply.
 The contract steadily issues these HLQT tokens to the Stability Providers over time.

 `HLQTToken.sol` - This is the HLQT ERC20 contract.
-It has a hard cap supply of 100 million, and during the first year, restricts transfers from the HLiquity admin address, a regular Hedera address controlled by the project company Liquity AG. **Note that the HLiquity admin address has no extra privileges and does not retain any control over the HLiquity protocol once deployed.**
+It has a hard cap supply of 100 million, and during the first year, restricts transfers from the HLiquity admin address, a regular Hedera address controlled by the project company Swisscoast AG. **Note that the HLiquity admin address has no extra privileges and does not retain any control over the HLiquity protocol once deployed.**

 ### HLQT Lockup contracts and token vesting